Honoring the champions among us

 • Mentorship – Donation of time and professional/social/financial and/or academic support, training or advice to a group or individual on an ongoing basis.

-• Nominees must be willing to participate in the MCC Amy Saltz Community Champions Award program, ceremony and publicity/marketing surrounding the award and award ceremony.
+• Nominees must be willing to attend the MCC Amy Saltz Community Champions Award celebration night on Thursday, May 1st at The Beacon Restaurant.

 • Finalists will be chosen from the nominees by a selection committee consisting of members from the MCC Board of Directors and members of the local community and area businesses.

-• The winner of the Amy Saltz Community Champions Award will be announced at the 2025 Marblehead Community Counseling Center’s spring Community Champions Celebration, to be held in early May 2025, and must be willing to attend to receive their award.
+• The winner of the Amy Saltz Community Champions Award will be announced at the 2025 Marblehead Community Counseling Center’s spring Community Champions Celebration, to be held on May 1st 2025, and must be willing to attend to receive their award.

 X